 - Hardy to USDA Zone 2 Native to over much of eastern North America, from Newfoundland to Saskatchewan, south to Kansas and North Carolina.

-The chokecherry is subdivided into three botanical varieties, namely:
+The chokecherry is subdivided into two or three botanical varieties, namely:

 - P. virginiana var. virginiana - common chokecherry (eastern variety)

 - P. virginiana var. demissa - western chokecherry - thicket forming shrub, occurs from British Columbia southward into northern Mexico, Texas, and California (except the coast and Central Valley).

 - P. virginiana var. melanocarpa - black chokecherry - occurs in southern Canada from eastern British Columbia to Alberta and the Dakotas; southward throughout the Rocky Mountains to New Mexico; and along the east slope of the Cascade Range (including northeastern Oregon) and also in southern Oregon to northern California.
 This form is sometimes included in western chokecherry (see above).